openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

     - using the advanced [Local Distribution](local-distribution.md) approach;
     - using [a static version of OpenVINO Runtime linked to the final app](https://github.com/openvinotoolkit/openvino/wiki/StaticLibraries).

-The table below shows which distribution type can be used, depending on a target operating system:
+The table below shows which distribution type can be used for what target operating system:

 | Distribution type | Operating systems |
 |------- ---------- | ----------------- |